-- Expenditures funded by ARRA.
-In Question 2, FFRDCs were asked for the amount of federal expenditures funded by ARRA. - Expenditures by character of work.
-In Question 3, FFRDCs were asked for the amount of federal and nonfederal R&D expenditures by character of work, as defined below:
+- Expenditures by federal agency.
+In Question 2, FFRDCs were asked for the amount of R&D expenditures by federal funding agency.
+FFRDCs were asked to report expenditures funded by seven specific agencies (Department of Defense; Department of Energy; Department of Health and Human Services, including the National Institutes of Health; Department of Homeland Security; Department of Transportation; National Aeronautics and Space Administration; and National Science Foundation).
+Any expenditures funded by other federal agencies were reported under Other federal agencies. - Expenditures by source.
+In Question 1, FFRDCs were asked to report their total R&D expenditures by funding source, as defined below: - o U.S. federal government.

-Basic research.
-Research that is undertaken primarily to acquire new knowledge without any particular application or use in mind.

-Applied research.
-Research that is conducted to gain the knowledge or understanding to meet a specific, recognized need.

-Development.
-Development is the systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including the design and development of prototypes and processes.

-• Expenditures by source.
-In Question 1, FFRDCs were asked to report their total R&D expenditures by funding source, as defined below:

-U.S. federal government.
 Any agency of the U.S. government.
-Federal funds that were passed through to the reporting institution from another institution were included.

-State and local government.
-Any state, county, municipality, or other local government entity in the United States, including state health agencies.
+Federal funds that were passed through to the reporting institution from another institution were included. - o State and local government.
+Any state, county, municipality, or other local government entity in the United States, including state health agencies. - Business.

-Business.
 Domestic or foreign for-profit organizations.
-Funds from a company's nonprofit foundation were not reported here; they were reported under Nonprofit organizations.

-Nonprofit organizations.
-Domestic or foreign nonprofit foundations and organizations.

-All other sources.
-Sources not reported in other categories, such as funds from foreign governments.

-• Expenditures by type of cost.
-In Question 4, FFRDCs were asked for expenditures by type of cost, as defined below:

-Salaries, wages, and fringe benefits.
-Included compensation for all R&D personnel, whether full time or part time, temporary or permanent, including salaries, wages, and fringe benefits paid from institution funds and from external support.

-Software purchases.
-Included payments for all software, both purchases of software packages and license fees for systems.

-Equipment.
-Included payments for movable equipment, including ancillary costs such as delivery and setup.

-Subcontracts.
-Payments to subcontractors or subrecipients for services on R&D projects.

-Other direct costs.
-Other costs that did not fit into one of the above categories, including (but not limited to) travel, computer usage fees, and supplies.

-Indirect costs.
-Included all indirect costs (overhead) associated with R&D projects.
+Funds from a company's nonprofit foundation were not reported here; they were reported under Nonprofit organizations. - o Nonprofit organizations.
+Domestic or foreign nonprofit foundations and organizations. - o All other sources.
+Sources not reported in other categories, such as funds from foreign governments. - Expenditures by type of cost.
+In Question 4, FFRDCs were asked for expenditures by type of cost, as defined below: - Salaries, wages, and fringe benefits.
+Included compensation for all R&D personnel, whether full time or part time, temporary or permanent, including salaries, wages, and fringe benefits paid from institution funds and from external support. - o Software purchases.
+Included payments for all software, both purchases of software packages and license fees for systems. - o Equipment.
+Included payments for movable equipment, including ancillary costs such as delivery and setup. - Subcontracts.
+Payments to subcontractors or subrecipients for services on R&D projects. - Other direct costs.
+Other costs that did not fit into one of the above categories, including (but not limited to) travel, computer usage fees, and supplies. - o Indirect costs.
+Included all indirect costs (overhead) associated with R&D projects. - Expenditures by type of R&D. In Question 3, FFRDCs were asked for the amount of federal and nonfederal R&D expenditures by type of R&D, as defined below: